Idealistic exponents: Tangent cone, ridge, characteristic polyhedra: Introduction

 \section{Introduction}

-Polyhedra are important tools to study the nature of singularities.
+Polyhedra are important tools to study the local nature of singularities.
 For example, in \cite{HiroBowdoin} Hironaka used characteristic polyhedra of singularities to prove resolution of excellent hypersurface singularities in dimension two.
-Further he introduced the notion of characteristic polyhedra of an ideal in \cite{HiroCharPoly}, which in \cite{CJS} has been used to extend \cite{HiroBowdoin} to the case of excellent schemes of dimension at most two.
-Moreover, the characteristic polyhedron of an ideal plays an essential role in the work of Cossart and the author \cite{HomeworkDim2}, where a strictly decreasing invariant for the strategy of \cite{CJS} is constructed.
+Further, he introduced the notion of characteristic polyhedra of an ideal in \cite{HiroCharPoly}, which has been used to extend \cite{HiroBowdoin} to the case of excellent schemes of dimension at most two in \cite{CJS}.
+It plays also an essential role in the work of Cossart and the author \cite{HomeworkDim2}, where a strictly decreasing invariant for the strategy of \cite{CJS} is constructed.
+Moreover, the characteristic polyhedron appears in the proof for resolution of singularities for (arithmetic) threefolds by Cossart and Piltant \cite{CP2, CPdim3}.

 Based on Hironaka's work we develop in this paper the notion of characteristic polyhedra of idealistic exponents.
 The starting point for this study was the task to show that the invariant introduced by Bierstone and Milman \cite{BMheavy} in order to prove constructive resolution of singularities in characteristic zero can be purely determined by considering certain polyhedra and their projections.
 This result and thus a first application of characteristic polyhedra of idealistic exponents is discussed in \cite{BerndBM}.